This folder provides readers with the historical information of the Foundation for National Political Leadership (FNPL.)

 However, the most important mission of FNPL is its historical significance.
 The scanned documents of APA’s political endeavors during 1981-1993 at the grassroots level will be beneficial to future researchers.
 One unique value is that these preserved documents reflect the political involvement of new immigrants since 1970s including the refugees from Southeast Asia after the Vietnam War.

-Dr. Lee's enthusiasm and commitment to inspire young people has not diminished even though she has retired from her profession as the Dean of the Graduate School, Troy University/Montgomery.
-She is the host and speaker for the bilingual podcast, Positive Living in America on podbean.com, and YouTube, and Mama Bear Seeing America in Chinese on YouTube.
-She is also a regular speaker at the Chinese Southern TV News on Monday evening.
-All three are linked/posted on this FNPL website.
+Dr. Lee's enthusiasm and commitment to inspire young people has not diminished even though she has retired as the Dean of the Graduate School, Troy University/Montgomery.
+She hosted and spoke for the bilingual podcast, Positive Living in America on podbean.com, and YouTube, My Story in America and Mama Bear Seeing America in Chinese on YouTube.
+She was also a regular speaker at the Chinese Southern TV News on Monday evening, 2020-2021.
+All are linked/posted on this FNPL website.
 She is available to speak to young people who are interested in pursuing leadership role in the political arena.
-She can be reached at email@example.com.
+She can be reached at firstname.lastname@example.org.